 How does your writing voice change to different courts?

 What say the law professors?

 They suggest on page 14 that “Supreme Court practitioners should try to be a little less readable…” to fit in with the culture of Supreme Court briefs.

 Count me as a skeptic.
 If a more complex sentence structure is a byproduct of trying to make a good argument, so be it.
 But consciously setting out to add complexity seems… ill-advised.

 So I decided to look in the mirror to see if my own writing changed.
 I had one easy set of data — a recent pair of amicus briefs that I wrote as a case moved forward, first to the Texas Supreme Court and then to the U.S. Supreme Court.
 Did my writing become less “readable” as a I rewrote the brief for a new audience?

 By the study’s chosen readability measures, yes, my writing did get more complex.
-In my Texas amicus brief, the grade level was 11.3 and the reading-ease measure was 45.8.3 In my U.S. Supreme Court amicus brief, the grade level went up to 12.0 and the reading-ease measure declined all the way to 38.7.
+In my Texas amicus brief, the grade level was 11.3 and the reading-ease measure was 45.8. (( I was at first happy about those scores compared to the averages presented in the paper.
+Then I learned that “reading ease” is measured on a 100-point scale.
+This blog post, for example, has a score of 69. )) In my U.S. Supreme Court amicus brief, the grade level went up to 12.0 and the reading-ease measure declined all the way to 38.7.
 (According to Word, I also used about twice as many passive-voice sentences.)